yujunz/gitlab.com-runbooks/howto/patching-production.md

 ## Rolling back a patch

-Using the previous example, just use the rollback mode of [gitlab patcher]
+Using the previous example, just use the rollback mode of [gitlab patcher][gp]

 `gitlab-patcher -mode rollback <version> <environment>`